300 Mizzou students infected with COVID, restrictions on crowds and bars enacted

-COLUMBIA, Mo.- With more than 300 University of Missouri students infected with the coronavirus and cases also rising among permanent residents of Columbia, the city is limiting crowd sizes and requiring bars to close early.
+COLUMBIA, Mo.
+(KTVI)– With several hundred University of Missouri students infected with the coronavirus and cases also rising among permanent residents of Columbia, the city is limiting crowd sizes and requiring bars to close early.

 Health director Stephanie Browning says new cases of COVID-19 “are increasing exponentially.”
 She cites a test positivity rate of 44.6% last week as evidence of “widespread community transmission.”